-Every golfer has a sighted person to assist them and we call these folks Coaches.
-The coach gives the golfer course description, gives correct yardages, and helps with club selection and proper alignment.
+Every golfer has a sighted person, called a Coach, to assist them.
+The Coach provides the golfer course description, correct yardages, and assists with club selection and proper alignment.
 Read more about How to Play Blind Golf.
 You can also read more about the important role Coaches play on our Coaches page.

 To view a complete list of tournaments for the USBGA, please visit our Events page.